Varun-Kumar-Code/E-commerce-website-UI-Design/README.md

 Homepage with a product showcase.
 Product listing and details page (UI-based, no backend).
 Responsive design for desktop screens.
 Basic animations for a modern user experience.
 This project serves as a foundation for understanding front-end web development and is ideal for beginners looking to enhance their web development skills.

 Feel free to clone, modify, and explore!

+### Notes:
+- Make sure to include a `LICENSE` file in your repository if you mention licensing.
+- You can customize the sections further based on your project's specific needs or add additional sections like "Usage", "Screenshots", or "Contact Information" if necessary.